Tubbz-alt/pmkid_hashcat_env/README.md

 An application is planned to be shipped with this repo to have a straightforward way to do a pmkid hashcat attack for wpa2 password cracking.

+The attack planned to be implemented will more or less follow [this tutorial](https://null-byte.wonderhowto.com/how-to/hack-wi-fi-cracking-wpa2-passwords-using-new-pmkid-hashcat-attack-0189379/).

+There will be the steps:
+- choose a wlan interface to be used
+- choose a wlan access point to crack

+With the info above it should then be possible to run the attack and print the matching password in the end (if found in a given password list).